 Put a stop to video streaming and turn to a different show: the night sky.
 From the right vantage point, campers can see endless spectacles of constellations, clusters and planets.
 Take in views of the Big Dipper from the Texas prairie or marvel at the Milky Way Galaxy from eastern Nevada.
-Embark on a stargazing camping trip to see the galaxy (and beyond) without leaving the ground at the following places:
+Embark on a stargazing camping trip to see the galaxy (and beyond) without leaving the ground at the following places.
+But first, some stargazing camping basics:

 Get star-struck at Big Bend National Park, an 800,000-acre expanse of rugged Chihuahua desert on the northern bank of the Rio Grande.
 According to the National Park Service, Big Bend has the least light pollution of any other national park in the Lower 48 states.
 Sign up for a dark night sky program with park staff.